jwalton/kube-auth-proxy/README.md

   credentials to the target.
 In general you should prefer `kube-auth-proxy/basicAuthPasswordSecret` over this.

-### Restrictions
+### Conditions

-Note that if more than one restriction is defined, they are "or"ed together.
+Note that if more than one condition is defined, they are "or"ed together.
 In other words, if you specify:

 ```yaml